amepproject/amep/doc/source/user_guide/data_formats/field_data.rst

    <field 0 2> <field 1 2> <field 2 2> <field 3 2>
    ...

-An exemplary dataset can be found `here <https://github.com/amepproject/amep/tree/main/examples/data>`_.
+An exemplary dataset can be found in the examples on our GitHub `<https://github.com/amepproject/amep/tree/main/examples/data>`_.